joonsauce/sus-bot/README.md

 host the bot, you have to find it yourself.
 To host you can just run `bot.py` in your choice of IDE or find a hosting provider.
 All of the commands have been designed to be customized, guides for customizing all of them will come soon.
 The default prefix to use the bot is `s!`, but you can change that in `setting.py`.
-### Command Types (Among Us variants)
+### Features
+- bal
+  - Allows user to see how much susCash they have as a part of the gambling feature
+  - susCash has no monetary value anywhere in the world
+- drip
+  - Soundboard command that allows user to play a specific sound effect in a voice channel.
+The sound can be whatever you want, as long as the formatting is correct.
+The sound is not included in this repo.
+- join
+  - Makes the bot join the voice channel the user is in
+- leave
+  - Makes the bot leave the voice channel the bot is in
+- pp
+  - Makes the bot play or pause the sound that is being played
+- roll
+  - Gambling feature where the user can gamble with a virtual currency called susCash
+  - susCash has no monetary value anywhere in the world
+  - Currently the odds are 4/6, but can be adjusted and new seeding features are being worked on
-- susrate {user}
+- scan
-  - This command rates a chosen member of the server based on how sus they are.
-The value is random and changes each time the command is run.
+  - This command returns a simulated medbay scan from the video game Among Us.
+The value is random, and changes each time the command is run.
-  - Tagging another user is optional.
+  - Added a random element where it may spit out an error; simulating impostors not being able to actually medbay scan.
+- stop
+  - Makes the bot stop the sound playing.
 - sus {user} {action}
   - This command targets a user of doing something sus.
 The bot will return {author} sussed {user} of {action}.
   - A user must be tagged and an action must be filled out.
-- scan
-  - This command returns a simulated medbay scan from the video game Among Us.
-The value is random, and changes each time the command is run.
-  - Added a random element where it may spit out an error; simulating impostors not being able to actually medbay scan.
 - susimg {user}
   - Puts the command user or the targeted user's profile picture (avatar) into the Among Us character suit.
   - Tagging a user is optional.
 - susmeme
   - Sends random meme from a Reddit subreddit of choice with the original Reddit post caption as the title
-### Command Types (Music bot variants)
-- pp
-  - Pauses or resumes the music that is playing.
-It is toggled, so you can use pp to pause AND resume music.
-- join
-  - Makes the bot join the voice channel the command writer is in.
-- leave
-  - Makes the bot leave the voice channel it is in.
-- stop
-  - Makes the bot stop the music playing.
-Stopping the currently playing music will make the next song in the queue play if there is a song in the queue.
-- drip
-  - This command plays a specific song (in my case, Among Us Drip) in a voice channel.
-The song can be any you want, as long as it is formatted right.
-You must download the song yourself, the song isn't included in this repo.
-### Command Types (Other)
-- roll
+- susrate {user}
-  - Gambling feature, featuring a non-monetary convertible susCash as the chips
-  - Currently the odds are 4/6, but can be adjusted and new seeding features are being worked on
+  - This command rates a chosen member of the server based on how sus they are.
+The value is random and changes each time the command is run.
+  - Tagging another user is optional.

 # License
 This project is released under the MIT license, see `LICENSE` for more info.